Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 ## Matrix dimensions
 Thinking about matrices as linear maps tells us about which sizes of matrices can be multiplied by which vectors.

-If a matrix is linear map from an n  dimension space, then that space has n basis vectors, so the matrix must have n columns, one for each basis vector.
+If a matrix is a linear map from an n-dimension space, then that space has n basis vectors, so the matrix must have n columns, one for each basis vector.

-So an m x n matrix must act on n dimensional vectors because it is a map from an n dimensional space
+So an m x n matrix must act on n-dimensional vectors because it is a map from an n-dimensional space

 The number of rows, m, tells us the dimension of the output space.

 ## Matrix multiplication as working on multiple vectors at once

-While matrix multiplication can at first seem rather arbitary, there are actually has a couple of nice ways of thinking about it.
+While matrix multiplication can at first seem rather arbitrary, there are actually a couple of nice ways of thinking about it.

-The first is to consider it as a short cut for acting on many vectors at once.
+The first is to consider it as a shortcut for acting on many vectors at once.

 So if I have a matrix A and two vectors v and w.
 If I want to work out Av and Aw I might do